List of female cabinet ministers of the Republic of Ireland

 Other women have served outside the cabinet as junior ministers, known until 1978 as Parliamentary Secretaries, and since then as Ministers of State.
 For example, five of the twenty Ministers of State appointed by the government of Micheál Martin in June 2020 were women, with two regularly attending cabinet.

-The 32nd Government of Ireland was formed in June 2020 by Taoiseach Micheál Martin.
-As of 2025 it includes four women as ministers in the cabinet: Norma Foley, Heather Humphreys, Catherine Martin and Helen McEntee.
+The 35th government of Ireland was formed in January 2025 by Taoiseach Micheál Martin.
+As of 2025 it includes four women as ministers in the cabinet: Norma Foley, Helen McEntee, Jennifer Carroll MacNeill, and Hildegarde Naughton.
 No more than four women have served in cabinet at any one time.
 Criticism of the imbalance is defended by pointing to male dominance of the Oireachtas (parliament) from which ministers are appointed.

 Constitution

 The 1937 Constitution of Ireland requires the government to consist of between seven and fifteen members, including the Taoiseach (prime minister).
 The Taoiseach is elected by Dáil Éireann (the lower house of the Oireachtas), and chooses the other ministers including the Tánaiste (deputy prime minister).

-Since the formation of the 12th Government of Ireland in 1966, all Irish cabinets have been formed with the constitutional maximum of fifteen ministers.
+Since the formation of the 12th government of Ireland in 1966, all Irish cabinets have been formed with the constitutional maximum of fifteen ministers.
 The total sometimes falls below this number for brief periods following the resignation of individual ministers or the withdrawal of a party from a coalition.
-For example, six ministers resigned in January 2011 from the 28th Government of Ireland, and were not replaced until March, when the 29th Government was formed after the general election in February.
+For example, six ministers resigned in January 2011 from the 28th government of Ireland, and were not replaced until March, when the 29th Government was formed after the general election in February.

 Only three ministerial offices are specifically identified in the constitution: Taoiseach, Tánaiste and Minister for Finance.
 No woman has ever been appointed as Taoiseach or Minister for Finance.
 However, four women have served as Tánaiste.
 The first woman Tánaiste was Mary Harney (1997–2006), who in 1993 had become the first woman to lead a political party in the Dáil.
 Harney was followed by Mary Coughlan (2008–2011), Joan Burton (2014–2016), and Frances Fitzgerald (2016–2017).

 Each minister must be a member of the Oireachtas (the national parliament), whose eligibility criteria for membership are defined as being "without distinction of sex".
 Up to two members of the Government may be members of Seanad Éireann, the upper house of the Oireachtas, but the only three senators ever appointed as ministers were men.
 All women in Irish cabinets have been Teachtaí Dála (TDs), i.e. members of Dáil Éireann.